 - Developers who fail to make timely updates to libraries, frameworks, and infrastructure elements; this is also one of the most typical reasons for exposure and undesired consequences.

 As you can see, it makes sense to establish mandatory best practices for staff who have access to your website.
 It’s never too late to do that, but the earlier it’s done, the safer it will be for your company.

 Major Ruby on Rails Security Threats

-The most common Ruby on Rails security threats are applicable to all other frameworks as well.
+The most common Ruby on Rails security threats are typical to all other frameworks.
 The CVE Details website has been tracking vulnerabilities in the framework since 2006.
-The latest discovered flaws date back to 2017.
+Most vulnerabilities were revealed in 2013, while the latest discoveries date back to 2017.
 Let’s take a closer look.

 Number one in vulnerability statistics for Ruby on Rails is Cross-Site Scripting (XSS) attacks.
 The attackers exploit XSS vulnerabilities in the code of a trusted website to inject malicious scripts into it.

 If a vulnerability of this kind is not fixed, the web application is easily hackable.
 We once had to clean up for a client after one attacker had entered a specific line of code into the username in his profile.
 He commented on multiple pages on the website and other users landing there were automatically redirected to his own site.